Back to All States

 Is there a waiting period in Arkansas?

 No. Ark.
-Code Ann. § 5-73-119(a)(1) imposes no mandatory waiting period for firearm transfers.
-The transfer is legally complete once the Bill of Sale is signed and payment exchanged.
-Arkansas also has no Red Flag law — there is no ERPO mechanism as of 2026 — making it one of the least restrictive states in the country for private sales.
+Code Ann. § 5-73-119(a)(1) imposes no waiting period on private firearm transfers.
+The transfer is complete once the Bill of Sale is signed and payment is exchanged.
+Arkansas also has no Red Flag (ERPO) law as of 2026, making it one of the most permissive states for private sales.

 How does this form protect me from liability?